Creating an MLA Bibliography

 Rowling, J.K.

-- Include suffixes such as Jr. or III at the end of the author’s name following a comma in the citation.
-Eg: to cite an author named John Smith Jr., you would type Smith, John, Jr.
+- Include suffixes such as Jr. or III after the author’s first name.
+Separate the first name and the suffix by a comma unless the suffix is a numeral.
+For example, to cite an author named John Smith, Jr., you would type Smith, John, Jr.

 Sources with two authors